-William Pantele, RCOP Representative, stated that citizens' complaints against RPD over the last ten years were low; he noted that the police department currently has boards, which consist of civilian members, to review matters concerning RPD.
+William Pantele, RCOP Representative, spoke in opposition to ORD.
+2022-091, and stated that citizens' complaints against RPD over the last ten years were low; he noted that the police department currently has boards, which consist of civilian members, to review matters concerning RPD.